 1.2.
 The unexplored potential of informed autarky

 Autarky, or self-sufficiency, has a reputation of being backwards.
-Especially in fast developing areas, people go to cities to escape the self-sufficient but “primitive” life in villages with its hard work and inadequate supply with everything from household appliances to consumer goods and healthcare.
+Especially in fast developing areas, people go to cities to escape the self-sufficient but “primitive” life in villages with its hard work and inadequate supply of everything from household appliances to consumer goods and healthcare.

 However, the emergence of the Internet and scientific and technological progress in the last two decades has made a new form of autarky possible – just, it has yet to be tried in practice.
-Let's call it “informed autarky” or maybe “solarpunk autarky”.
+Let’s call it “informed autarky” or maybe “solarpunk autarky”.
 It differs from straight-forward, village-style “primitive” autarky in that it relies heavily on globalized knowledge, freely shared over the Internet.
-The mantra is “Globalize knowledge, localize everything else”.
+The mantra is “globalize knowledge, localize everything else”.

 An autarkic city is more similar to a large, well-functioning, worker-owned company than to a loose collection of households and businesses.

 To give a first glimpse of how an autarkic system can cut through the complex mess of problems that affect cities today, it is enlightening to consider what issues simply disappear as side effects of going autarkic:

 When external trade is not a major part of a city’s economy (let’s say ≤5% of GDP), the danger of economic turmoil due to conditions that can’t be influenced of controlled by the city vanishes.
 Likewise, the necessity to attract foreign investment and industries with “favourable” conditions with respect to tax and workforce vanishes.